lilactown/fighweel-helix/README.md

 # figwheel-helix

 ## Running the project
- `clojure -m figwheel.main -b dev -r`
+ `clojure -m figwheel.main -b dev -r` in the terminal